FarrelAD/Sophia-Library/README.md

-# MyLibrary-Library-Management-System
+# Sophia Library
-A functional library management system
+A haven for intellectual exploration and literary journeys.